Asphalt Ballet: History

-Virgin Records signed the band and released their self-titled debut album in 1991.<ref name="LarkinHM" Jeffries left due to pressure from the label to change their style to sound more like grunge.
+Virgin Records signed the band and released their self-titled debut album in 1991.
+Asphalt Ballet was crowned champion of Headbangers Ball with the video "Soul Survive" that remained unbeating going head to head with Ozzy Osbourne, The Cult, and others over a two month period.
+Their singer Gary Jeffries left the band due to personal problems in 1992.
 Their second album, Pigs, was released in 1993, with Tommy Dean on lead vocals.
-The band split up shortly after the release of Pigs.
+The band toured with Great White throughout 1993 in support of Pigs.